0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ![|900](../../zzz_res/attachments/additional-cors-checks.png)

+### Additional CSRF Checks 🔝

+This extension helps find weak CSRF-protection that can be bypassed.
+For example, content type based protection for API (Rest API, GraphQL API, etc) or CSRF-protection based on obscure data formats (binary format, etc) are known to be weak.
+Some tricks to bypass CSRF-protection were presented at [ZeroNights 2017 conference](https://2017.zeronights.org/report/tricks-bypassing-csrf-protection/).

+The extension is not a scanner.
+This extension is a trade-off between manual and fully automatic check.
+The extension automatically makes changes to POST/PUT/DELETE/PATCH requests and highlights modified requests in the Proxy HTTP history.

+The Settings tab provides the following options:

+- Enable/disable EasyCSRF extension.
+- Modify all or only in-scope requests.
+- Remove HTTP headers that are used for CSRF-protection.
+- Remove CSRF-token from parameters.
+URL-encoded, multipart, JSON parameters are supported.
+- Change PUT/DELETE/PATCH method to POST.
+- Convert URL-encoded body to JSON format.
+- Set text/plain value for Content-Type header.
+- Change POST/PUT/DELETE/PATCH request to GET request for url-encoded requests.
 ### Command Injection Attacker 🔝

 A comprehensive OS command injection payload generator.
 This extension is a customizable payload generator, suitable for detecting OS command injection flaws during dynamic testing.